ryantd42/NY-Legislative-Git/2023/S3189A-2023/bill.md

  STATE  UNEMPLOYMENT  INSURANCE,  DISABILITY  INSURANCE, WORKERS' COMPEN- SATION, AND THE METROPOLITAN TRANSPORTATION AUTHORITY TAX;
   (V) RELATED INCREASES TIED TO BASE WAGES SUCH AS COMPRESSION;
+ S. 3189--A  3

   (VI) REASONABLE ADMINISTRATIVE COSTS AS DEFINED BY THE COMMISSIONER;
   (VII) ALLOWANCES FOR CAPITAL COSTS;
   (VIII)  THE  DEVELOPMENT  OF PROFIT OR RESERVES AS ALLOWABLE BY LAW OR REGULATIONS OF THE COMMISSIONER; AND
   (IX) ANY ADDITIONAL SUPPLEMENTAL PAYMENTS.
-  5. (A)  THE  INITIAL  REGIONAL MINIMUM HOURLY BASE REIMBURSEMENT RATE SHALL BE NO LESS THAN THE FOLLOWING:
-  (I) THIRTY-EIGHT DOLLARS AND FIFTY CENTS PER HOUR IN THE  WAGE  PARITY REGION,  ENCOMPASSING ALL COUNTIES SUBJECT TO SECTION THIRTY-SIX HUNDRED FOURTEEN OF THIS ARTICLE; AND
-  (II) THIRTY-EIGHT DOLLARS AND EIGHTEEN CENTS PER HOUR FOR THE COUNTIES IN THE REMAINDER OF THE STATE.
-  (B) FOR CONSUMER DIRECTED PERSONAL ASSISTANCE SERVICES PROVIDED  UNDER SECTION  THREE  HUNDRED  SIXTY-FIVE-F  OF  THE  SOCIAL SERVICES LAW, THE INITIAL REGIONAL MINIMUM HOURLY BASE REIMBURSEMENT  RATE  SHALL  REFLECT THE  RATES  ESTABLISHED  IN  PARAGRAPH (A) OF THIS SUBDIVISION, PROVIDED THAT THE COMMISSIONER MAY REDUCE SUCH RATES BY NO MORE THAN  TWELVE  AND NINE-TENTHS  PERCENT.
-IN  THE  EVENT  THAT SUCH REDUCTION OCCURS, A PER MEMBER, PER MONTH  INCREASE  REFLECTIVE  OF  ACTUAL  ADMINISTRATIVE  AND GENERAL  COSTS,  ADJUSTED TO REFLECT REGIONAL DIFFERENCES AS REGIONS ARE DEFINED IN THIS SECTION, SHALL BE MADE TO FISCAL INTERMEDIARIES ADMINIS- TERING SUCH PROGRAMS.
-IF THE DEPARTMENT OR A MANAGED  CARE  ORGANIZATION CHOOSES  NOT  TO  UTILIZE  THE PER MEMBER, PER MONTH PAYMENT ESTABLISHED PURSUANT TO THIS PARAGRAPH, THE REGIONAL MINIMUM HOURLY BASE  REIMBURSE- MENT  RATE FOR SUCH REGION, AS DEFINED IN PARAGRAPH (A) OF THIS SUBDIVI- SION, SHALL APPLY.
   (C) FOLLOWING THE INITIAL ESTABLISHED  REGIONAL  MINIMUM  HOURLY  BASE REIMBURSEMENT  RATE  ESTABLISHED  UNDER  THIS  SECTION, THE COMMISSIONER SHALL ANNUALLY ADJUST THE REGIONAL  MINIMUM  HOURLY  BASE  REIMBURSEMENT RATE  FOR  EACH  REGION BY A TREND FACTOR TO REFLECT AND ACCOMMODATE ANY ADDITIONAL LABOR LAW INCREASES, CHANGES OR MANDATES.
 UPDATED RATES SHALL BE  MADE PUBLICLY AVAILABLE THE FIRST DAY OF EACH OCTOBER THEREAFTER FOR USE ON THE FIRST DAY OF JANUARY OF THE FOLLOWING YEAR.
- S. 3189  3

-  6. (A)  NO  PAYMENT  MADE  TO  A PROVIDER WHO EMPLOYS HOME CARE AIDES SUBJECT TO THIS  SECTION THAT IS LESS THAN THE REGIONAL  MINIMUM  HOURLY BASE REIMBURSEMENT RATE ESTABLISHED PURSUANT TO SUBDIVISION FOUR OF THIS SECTION  FOR SERVICES PROVIDED UNDER AUTHORIZATION BY A LOCAL DEPARTMENT OF  SOCIAL SERVICES, A MANAGED CARE PROVIDER UNDER SECTION THREE HUNDRED SIXTY-FOUR-J OF THE SOCIAL SERVICES LAW, OR  A  MANAGED  LONG-TERM  CARE PROVIDER  UNDER SECTION FORTY-FOUR HUNDRED THREE-F OF THIS CHAPTER SHALL
+  6. (A) NO PAYMENT MADE TO A  PROVIDER  WHO  EMPLOYS  HOME  CARE  AIDES SUBJECT  TO THIS  SECTION THAT IS LESS THAN THE REGIONAL MINIMUM HOURLY BASE REIMBURSEMENT RATE ESTABLISHED PURSUANT TO SUBDIVISION FIVE OF THIS SECTION FOR SERVICES PROVIDED UNDER AUTHORIZATION BY A LOCAL  DEPARTMENT OF  SOCIAL SERVICES, A MANAGED CARE PROVIDER UNDER SECTION THREE HUNDRED SIXTY-FOUR-J OF THE SOCIAL SERVICES LAW, OR  A  MANAGED  LONG-TERM  CARE PROVIDER  UNDER SECTION FORTY-FOUR HUNDRED THREE-F OF THIS CHAPTER SHALL